cauly/Android-SDK/README-eng.md

 |onReceiveNativeAd(CaulyNativeAd, boolean isChargeableAd)	|Called when ad received, isChargeableAd indicate whether the received ad is free or not.|
 |onFailedToReceiveNativeAd(CaulyNativeAd, int errorCode, String errorMsg)	|Called when failed to receive an ad. errorCode, errorMsg shows error details.|

+If you need more informations to install cauly SDK, please give us a call to the customer center +82-1544-8867 or send an e-mail to cauly@futurestream.co.kr.